String Quartet No. 2 (Janáček)

-Leoš Janáček wrote two string quartets.
-String Quartet No. 2, "Intimate Letters", was written in 1928.
+Leoš Janáček's String Quartet No. 2 "Intimate Letters" was written in 1928.
+It was inspired by his long and spiritual friendship with Kamila Stösslová, a married woman 38 years his junior.
 It has been referred to as Janáček's "manifesto on love".

 Background

-The "Intimate Letters" quartet was the second to be composed after a request from the Bohemian Quartet who, in 1923, requested Janáček to compose two string quartets for them.
-The first was the "Kreutzer Sonata" quartet.
+The "Intimate Letters" quartet was the second quartet to be composed on a commission from the Bohemian Quartet who, in 1923, had asked Janáček to compose two string quartets for them.
+The first of these was his "Kreutzer Sonata" quartet.

-Unusually for a classical work, the nickname "Intimate Letters" ("Listy důvěrné" in Czech) was given by the composer, as it was inspired by his long and spiritual friendship with Kamila Stösslová, a married woman 38 years his junior.
-The composition was intended to reflect the character of their relationship as revealed in more than 700 letters they exchanged with each other:
+The title "Intimate Letters" ("Listy důvěrné" in Czech) was given by the composer himself.
+The composition was intended to reflect the character of his relationship with Kamila Stösslová, who was forty years younger than the composer, and with whom he exchanged more than 700 letters during the course of their relationship.
+He wrote to her in one of these letters: